 There’s even a study that explains the link between hair loss and insulin resistance.

 The first phase of hair is active growing where it reaches up to 1-2 cm per month.
-This phase lasts for around two years and is followed by a hundred day-long resting phase.
+This phase lasts for around two years and is followed by a hundred-day-long resting phase.
 During this period, some of the hair falls out.

 However, this is the normal hair growth cycle before being affected by diabetes.
-What this disease could do to this process is to interrupt it and slow it down.
+What this disease could do to this process is interrupt it and slow it down.

 As a result, we might lose more hair than normal, including our body hair.
 The hair can regrow but more slowly than usual.